- This event has passed.

 Click here to view the event flyer.

-Catherine L. Kling is a member of the National Academy of Sciences, chair of the academy’s Water Science and Technology Board and has been a member of six National Research Council studies.
-She served as president of the Association of Environmental and Resource Economists, has held editorial positions at ten economics journals, and is an elected Fellow of multiple environmental economics associations.
-In addition to a long list of other accolades, Dr. Kling served ten years on the EPA Science Advisory Board.
+Catherine L. Kling is a member of the National Academy of Sciences and chair of the academy’s Water Science and Technology Board, and has been a member of six National Research Council studies.
+She served as president of the Association of Environmental and Resource Economists, has held editorial positions at 10 economics journals, and is an elected fellow of multiple environmental economics associations.
+In addition to a long list of other accolades, Dr. Kling served 10 years on the EPA Science Advisory Board.